 In this Angular Services tutorial, we will show you how to build a simple component that fetches a

-Table of Content
+Table of Contents

-What is a Service
+What is an Angular Service

 Service is a piece of reusable code with a focused purpose.
-A code that you will use it in many components across your application
+A code that you will use in many components across your application

-What services are used for
+What Angular Services are used for

 - Features that are independent of components such a logging services